Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 # Movie Quote Guessing Game
 ![](assets/imgs/readme.md_hero_img.png)
 I am designing this web application as part of my second Milestone project for Code Institutes diploma in software development course.
-The application i am designing is a movie quote guessing game titled "Feeling Lucky Pumk" after the famous Clint Eastwood movie quote.
+The application I am designing is a movie quote guessing game titled "Feeling Lucky Punk" after the famous Clint Eastwood movie quote.
 As a fellow movie nerd I aim to provide a fun and interactive game that all movie lovers will enjoy.

 # UX
 ## User Stories